elementary/hig/code-reviews/prepare-code-for-review.md

 ## Keep it consistent

 Naming is one of those things that feels trivial but really helps in a few years when it's all new eyes on some code.
-Especially if we can use names that sound like the ones already present in the libraries used it can make it much easier to figure out what's happening.
+Especially if we can use names that sound like the ones already present in the libraries used, it can make it much easier to figure out what's happening.

 ## Comment non-trivial code